ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 The main components composing API Connect are:
 + The **Gateway** (either DataPower, either a NodeJS implementation called micro gateway in this case).
 The requests from apps are going through the gateway, policies are enforced and analytic are gathered.
 + The **Manager**  where the APIs are defined and governed.
 It also collects the analytics from the gateway.
 The manager can be used directly or more likely using the toolkit.
 + The **Portal**, an open source Drupal CMS - Content Management System.
-For the API consumers (Apps developpers), they create Apps and susbscribe to API within the portal.
+For the API consumers (Apps developpers), they create Apps and subscribe to API within the portal.
 Based on Drupal, it is highly customizable.
-+ The **Loopback runtime** or micro servics runtime.
++ The **Loopback runtime** or micro services runtime.
 This is where the loopback applications are running.
-This component is originaly coming from StrongLoop acquisition.
-Loopback applications can be created in minutes to expose data from SQL or NoSQL database and aslo a good place to perform composition of APIs.
+This component is originally coming from StrongLoop acquisition.
+Loopback applications can be created in minutes to expose data from SQL or NoSQL database and also a good place to perform composition of APIs.
 + Associated to the Loopback runtime is the **Kubernetes** that monitors the Loopback runtime and can provide advanced feature such as auto-scaling.
-+ The **Toolkit**, running on the API developper, it offers the same web experience as the manager to manage APIs.
++ The **Toolkit**, running on the API developer, it offers the same web experience as the manager to manage APIs.
 But this is also the only place where you can define Loopback applications.
-It also contains CLI to operate directly on the manager wether it is an onPremise version or Bluemix version of API Connect.
+It also contains CLI to operate directly on the manager whether it is an onPremise version or Bluemix version of API Connect.

 >Below a sample of deployment of API Connect on premise.
 System API is a generic term to define an API implementation, for example running in WAS Liberty (JAX-RS) or an API exposed on another layer such as an ESB.
 ![APIC Achitecture](./images/apic-archi-on-prem.png)